Efficient Silage Making

 Genuine Low Transmission Oxygen Barrier Film Options

-Silostop Max Orange on Black or Passion Gold on Black are new 2 in 1 films.
+Silostop Max Orange on Black or Passion Yellow on Black are new 2 in 1 films.
 These thicker 80 micron oxygen barrier sheets are designed for use where only one sheet is used with or without a net.